"Whitey" Bulger sentencing is a final chapter in the life of a notorious criminal

 Federal prosecutors urged Casper to hand down a life sentence for the longtime fugitive, calling him one of the city’s “most violent and despicable criminals.”

-In a November 7 sentencing memorandum, Ortiz, the U.S. attorney, wrote: "Presiding over a massive criminal enterprise, Bulger extorted dozens of individuals, flooded South Boston with cocaine, shot innocent people, strangled women, murdered his competitors, corrupted FBI agents, and then ran away and hid for 16 years."
+In a November 7 sentencing memorandum, U.S. Attorney Carmen Ortiz wrote: “Presiding over a massive criminal enterprise, Bulger extorted dozens of individuals, flooded South Boston with cocaine, shot innocent people, strangled women, murdered his competitors, corrupted FBI agents, and then ran away and hid for 16 years.”

 She added, “There are no mitigating factors, and defendant Bulger has no redeeming qualities which would justify any sentence below the one called for by the U.S. Sentencing Guidelines and the applicable case law and statutes.”